conduktor/conduktor-docs/docs/platform/navigation/console/kafka-connect/connector-overview/index.md

 - The current task state
 - An option to **Restart task**

-If a tasks is in Failed state, you can visualize the detailed logs that caused the Task to fail.
+If a task is in a Failed state, you can see the detailed logs about the failed task.
 ![img](../img/connector-details-tasks.png)